joaoh1/BoringTemplate/README.md

 # Boring Template

 This is my personal template, it's specially made for my own needs, and therefore, it's not suited to other human beings (however, you can still use it, if you don't mind the personal tweaks).
-This is a fork of the [Fabric Example Mod](https://github.com/FabricMC/fabric-example-mod), which is more generic, therefore, a better template for regular human beings, this template also borrows a little of [Blueprint](https://github.com/FabLabsMC/Blueprint) in order to integrate GitHub Actions/Packages in the project.
+This is a fork of the [Fabric Example Mod](https://github.com/FabricMC/fabric-example-mod), which is more generic, therefore, a better template for regular human beings.
+This template also borrows a little of [Blueprint](https://github.com/FabLabsMC/Blueprint) in order to integrate GitHub Actions/Packages in the project.

 ## Usage